tinygo-org/tinygo-site/content/docs/reference/microcontrollers/nintendoswitch.md

 You will need the `linkle` (https://github.com/MegatonHammer/linkle) program to convert to the NRO format needed by the Switch:

-You can use a Nintendo Switch software emulator such as yuzu (https://yuzu-emu.org/) to test your programs.
+You can use a Nintendo Switch software emulator such as [suyu https://suyu.dev/](https://suyu.dev/) to test your programs.

 ## Building code